algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

     ac.config.create_config_file()

 This will create the config file at `~/.algoseek/config.toml`.
-Replace the default values in the file with your credentials.
-You will need access to the metadata services and credentials for the different data sources.
+Replace the default values with your credentials for the different data sources.
 For ArdaDB the DB address, username and password are needed.
 For S3 datasets, AWS credentials with access to the datasets are required.
 Refer to the :ref:`this guide <configuration>` for an in depth guide on how to set the user configuration.
 This is done by defining the following environment variables:

-    ALGOSEEK_API_USERNAME
-        The user name to connect to Algoseek metadata services, which provide description of the different datasets.
-    ALGOSEEK_API_PASSWORD
-        Password for the metadata services.
     ALGOSEEK_ARDADB_HOST
         The IP address of the ArdaDB instance.
     ALGOSEEK_ARDADB_PORT